Wyatt-Stanke/jumbotron/README.md

 - All of the _inst/global is set up in gmlInitGlobal()
 - Retro bowl college appears to be a slightly more updated version of RB, but other than that they seem to be the same.
 - Player "cards" are drawn in gml_Object_obj_player_profile_Draw_64

+# TODO: The reason it doesn't work is because it does not apply the primitives at parse time